jarrodmillman/pose-stats/description.md

 users who will utilize this technology.
 -->

-The project team will organize 10 workshops---seven in-person and two hybrid.
+We will organize 10 workshops---seven in-person and two hybrid.

 To inform those workshops, we will create surveys.